cherryband/Curator/README.md

 The features do not end there, however.
-Planned roadmap includes folder tagging, autotagging based on parameters such as directory path, name, modified time, etc., IETF tagging(embed tags into image file, readable on any supported image readers), sorting by colour, and auto move based on autotagging in the background.
+Planned roadmap includes folder tagging, autotagging based on parameters such as directory path, name, modified time, etc., IPTC tagging(embed tags into image file, readable on any supported image readers), sorting by colour, and auto move based on autotagging in the background.

 # Why?
 I have a large library of photos, and managing them is, almost always, time consuming.